 For example, one of the WCAG requirements is to ensure that your alternative text (the text that describes your website images and is read out by screen readers) conveys the correct meaning of the image.

 A computer can tell you if the alt text exists.
-It can also make some judgement whether it is obviously gobbledygook or not, but it can’t say for certain if the picture you are describing is of a red apple or a green apple.
+It can also make some judgment about whether it is obviously gobbledygook or not, but it can’t say for certain if the picture you are describing is of a red apple or a green apple.

 Automated accessibility testing